JOSEPH R. SEIDMAN, JR.

 Phone: 212-779-1414 Fax: 212-779-3218

-Joseph R. Seidman, Jr. has litigated complex class actions for almost 25 years.
+Joseph R. Seidman, Jr. has litigated complex class actions for over 25 years.
 Mr. Seidman has worked on numerous securities fraud cases from inception through settlement, including: City of Austin Police Retirement System v.
 Kinross Gold Corp., No. 12-CV-01203-VEC (S.D.N.Y.) ($33 million recovery); In re Beazer Homes U.S.A., Inc. Securities Litigation, No. 07-CV-725-CC (N.D.
 Ga.) ($30.5 million recovery); In re Tower Group International, Ltd. Securities Litigation, 13-CV-5852 (S.D.N.Y.) ($20.5 million settlement); In re Taser International Securities Litigation, No. C05-0115 (D. Ariz.) ($20 million recovery); Avila v.
 LifeLock Inc., 15-cv-01398-SRB (D. Ariz.) ($20 million); Bitar v.
 REV Group, Inc., Case No. 2:18-cv-1268-LA (E.D.
 Wisc.) ($14.25 million); In re Willbros Group, Inc. Securities Litigation, No. 06-CV-1778 (S.D.
 Tex.) ($10.5 million recovery); In re KIT Digital, Inc. Securities Litigation, No. 12-CV-4199 (S.D.N.Y.) ($6 million recovery); and Peters v.
 JinkoSolar Holding Ltd., 11-CV-7133 (S.D.N.Y.) ($5.05 million recovery).

 Mr. Seidman was part of the team that successfully litigated an appeal before the Second Circuit Court of Appeals, which reversed a dismissal of the JinkoSolar case and affirmed the materiality standard for securities actions.